-Aspirin is available alone and is also frequently used as an ingredient in other over-the-counter (OTC) and prescription products (see examples below).
+Aspirin is available by itself as a single-ingredient medicine but it is also frequently used as an ingredient in other over-the-counter (OTC) and prescription products (Figures 1, 2, and 3).
 When choosing an OTC product, it is important to read the Active Ingredients section of the Drug Facts label to see if the product contains aspirin or an aspirin-like ingredient (listed as acetylsalicylic acid).
-Prescription products may also contain aspirin, which may be abbreviated as ASA on prescription labels.

 Bleeding is associated with aspirin because it inhibits clotting.
 The risk of bleeding is influenced by how much aspirin is taken, how long it is taken, the use of other medicines that effect bleeding, and individual susceptibility.
 Other common side effects include irritation of the stomach, nausea and vomiting, and heartburn.
-Most bad side effects, including bleeding, occur when high doses of aspirin are taken and are rare at low doses.
-Rare but serious side effects include bleeding, ringing in the ears, confusion, drowsiness, rapid heartbeat, rapid breathing, and stomach ulcer.
+Rare but serious side effects include excessive bleeding, ringing in the ears, confusion, drowsiness, rapid heartbeat, rapid breathing, and stomach ulcer.
 A very large overdose can result in convulsions and coma.

 Aspirin and other NSAID allergies are present in about 1% of the population, but those with asthma are at higher risk for an allergic response.
 An allergic reaction usually happens within a few hours of taking the medicine and can be mild or life-threatening.
 Symptoms may include skin redness, itching, and hives; tongue and lip swelling; wheezing, coughing, runny nose, and difficulty breathing; and anaphylaxis (life-threatening breathing and blood pressure symptoms).